amalieshi/amalieshi/README.md

 - 👋 Hi, I’m @amalieshi
 - 👀 I’m interested in reading British literature and solving puzzles.
 - 🌱 I’m currently learning data science, discrete math, computational linear algebra, and computer science (C++, C#, Go, Python, SQL).
-- 💞️ I’m looking to collaborate on solving parallel computing problems.
+- 💞️ I’m looking to collaborate on solving math or computer science problems.
 - 📫 How to reach me: You can reach me at hshi16@alumni.jh.edu.

 <!---